meepmaster360/Meepscan/README.md

 ----------
 Meepscan is a simple program for using nmap using only open ports.

-First confirms user root previleges.
+First confirms user root privileges.

-Then internet conection.
+Then internet connection.

 After verifies and installs nmap.